 Alexander Sӧderberg from Spårvägen FK in Sweden was the first male finisher in the BTR Liverpool Skyline 10 Mile Road Race in 54 minutes 54 seconds.

-female finisher was Joanne Harrison from Penny Lane Striders in 1 hour 10
+First female finisher was Joanne Harrison from Penny Lane Striders in 1 hour 10 minutes 55 seconds.

 “It is a very challenging and unprecedented time.
 The BTR team would like to thank everyone who took part on Sunday under very difficult circumstances – and well done to those runners who took part virtually.

 “We followed advice and guidance about Coronavirus from Government, Public Health England, the World Health Organisation, and our medical resource providers.
 We will always be governed by the very best medical advice to ensure the health and safety of our participants is paramount at all times.
 We will continue to keep our participants updated about future events.